 Even if you’re only going for one game, no matter how you got there, get a hotel and spend a night.
 You’ll be exhausted otherwise.
 Trust me, I know: Trains and buses are not good ways to get sleep.

+Going In.
 Coors Field is in the Lower Downtown, or LoDo, section of Denver, a mile and a half northwest of Civic Center Park, the government center which contains the City & County Building and the Colorado State House.
 The Number 60 bus will get you to within 3 blocks of the ballpark.
 Denver has a light rail system, RTD, but chances are your hotel will be downtown, and you’d have to change trains at least once, so the 60 bus is the way to go.
-The fare on the light rail is $2.25.
+If you're driving, parking is $13.

 The mailing address is 2001 Blake Street.
 Blake bounds the 1st base side, 20th Street the 3rd base side, 22nd Street the right field stands, and Wewatta Street and the light rail tracks the left field side.